 Bell's TheoremJohn Bell showed in 1964 how the 1935 "thought experiment" of Einstein, Podolsky, and Rosen (EPR) could be made into a real experiment.
 Einstein was especially bothered by the "nonlocal" aspect of quantum mechanics exhibited by a measurement at one place instantaneously determining the properties (position and momentum, and later spin) of a particle detected at another place.
 The spacelike separation between the two measurements implied something "travelling" faster than the speed of light between the two.
-Actually, at the 1927 Solvay Conference, Einstein had already complained about "action at a distance" and faster-than-light effects when, in the two-slit experiment, the detection of a single particle at one place instantaneously collapsed the probability (Ψ2) of finding it at a distant place.
+Actually, at the 1927 Solvay Conference, Einstein had already complained about "action at a distance" and faster-than-light effects when, in a single-slit version of the two-slit experiment, the detection of a single particle at one place instantaneously collapsed the probability (Ψ2) of finding it at a distant place.
 And we now know that Einstein probably saw this implicit violation of his theory of special relativity as early as 1905, when he formulated both relativity theory and the light-quantum hypothesis.
 See our history of Einstein's thought.
 EPR proposed the existence of supplementary parameters or "local hidden variables" that could communicate information between the two measurements.
 Einstein's colleagues Erwin Schrödinger, Max Planck, David Bohm, and others hoped that the hidden variables would allow a return to deterministic physics.
 They wanted to eliminate mysterious quantum phenomena like superposition of states, quantum entanglement and nonlocality, action at a distance, and - perhaps most important for Schrödinger - the irreducible statistical chance associated with the collapse of the wave function.
 Einstein's famous remark on quantum indeterminacy was that "God does not play dice."
 According to Wolfgang Pauli (in correspondence with Max Born), Einstein was less concerned with the return of determinism than he was with the restoration of "local reality" and the elimination of "action at a distance."
 In 1964, John Bell put limits on any supplementary parameters or "hidden variables" that might eliminate nonlocality and restore a deterministic physics in the form of what he called an "inequality," the violation of which would confirm standard quantum mechanics.
 Bell also described his key assertions in the simple idea that "local hidden variables" will never be found that give the same results as quantum mechanics.
 This has come to be known as Bell's Theorem.
 In a 1990 lecture at CERN, shortly before his untimely death, Bell made it plain that the violation of his inequality had shown the "Einstein program" to be a failure.

 It just is a fact that quantum mechanical predictions and experiments, in so far as they have been done, do not agree with [my] inequality.
 And that's just a brutal fact of nature...
 No action at a distance led you to determinism, in the case of parallel polarisers, but determinism, in the case of off-parallel polarisers, leads you back to action at a distance.
 Now, in my opinion, in answer to the question that you posed at the beginning, I don't know this phrase is too strong and active an assertion, I cannot say that action at a distance is required in physics.
 But I can say that you cannot get away with no action at a distance.
 You cannot separate off what happens in one place and what happens in another.
 Somehow they have to be described and explained jointly.
 Well, that's just the fact of the situation; the Einstein program fails, that's too bad for Einstein, but should we worry about that?Bell's Theorem has been tested in numerous real EPR experiments over the years, by John Clauser, Alain Aspect, Michael Horne, Albert Shimony, and Richard Holt (in various CHSH-type experiments) and most recently by Nicolas Gisin and his colleagues in Geneva with entangled photons sent over miles of fiber optics.
 In the 1989 book, Sixty-two Years of Uncertainty, Abner Shimony summarized the significance of various versions of Bell's Theorem.